Scourge-Nerds/calamitywiki/assets/Navagation.md

 block: block models 64x64

-textures: item textures ripped directly from the datapack, or resized to atleast 32x32
+item: item textures ripped directly from the datapack, then resized by 2

 gui: more textures ripped from the datapack